 Matthew G Bernier was invited to teach for a week in Switzerland Summer 2019.
 Matthew is an art therapist, educator, artist, puppeteer, consultant, and doctoral student in Expressive Arts.
 He works as an associate Professor of Health Professions and Psychiatry & Behavioral Sciences in the Graduate Art Therapy & Counseling Program at Eastern Virginia Medical School, Norfolk, Virginia, United States.

-Highlights among other things was a historical overview of puppetry in therapy, puppet types, their construction and different possibilities, manipulation of puppets in therapeutic settings, and, an expressive arts approach to therapeutic puppetry.
+Highlights, among other things, were a historical overview of puppetry in therapy, puppet types, their construction and different possibilities, manipulation of puppets in therapeutic settings, and an expressive arts approach to therapeutic puppetry.
 COURSE DESCRIPTION.
 REPORT